JeremyBarber/GenericDraftDiscordBot/README.md

 # Future work

+- Proper ILogger support

 - Better lifecycle control so it can run indefinitely without thread leaks

+- Docker image and all that good stuff

 - Add a config update command